1. What is Keratoconus?

 6. Treatment Options Depend on Severity

 Keratoconus treatment varies based on its severity.
-Mild cases can often be managed with eyeglasses or soft contact lenses, while more advanced stages require specialized treatments such as corneal cross-linking, scleral lenses, or corneal transplants.
+Mild cases can often be managed with eyeglasses or soft contact lenses.
+At the same time, more advanced stages require specialized treatments such as corneal cross-linking, scleral lenses, or corneal transplants.

 7. Corneal Cross-Linking Can Halt Progression

 Corneal cross-linking (CXL) is a widely used, minimally invasive procedure that strengthens the cornea by using riboflavin (vitamin B2) and ultraviolet (UV) light.
-This treatment helps halt the progression of Keratoconus and can prevent the need for corneal transplantation in the future.
+This treatment helps halt the progression of Keratoconus and can prevent the need for future corneal transplantation.

 8. Scleral Lenses Provide Visual Improvement